Art Wheeler

-Arthur Ledlie Wheeler (May 12, 1872 - December 20, 1917) was an American college football player.
-He was elected to the College Football Hall of Fame in 1969.
+Arthur Ledlie Wheeler (May 12, 1872 – December 20, 1917) was an American college football player.
+He played as a Guard at Princeton University, where earned consensus All-American honors three times, in 1892, 1893, and 1894.
+Wheeler was inducted into the College Football Hall of Fame in 1969.

-A severely injured Wheeler was historically photographed along with two other Princeton University students from the aftermath of a snowball fight in 1893.
+A severely injured Wheeler was historically photographed along with two other Princeton students from the aftermath of a snowball fight in 1893.

 Personal life and death

-Wheeler was born in Philadelphia, Pennsylvania in 1872 to Andrew and Sarah Caroline Wheeler.

-Wheeler died in Philadelphia, Pennsylvania on December 20, 1917, aged 45.
+Wheeler was born on May 12, 1872, in Philadelphia, to Andrew and Sarah Caroline Wheeler.
+After graduating from Princeton in 1896, he worked in banking and real estate in Philadelphia.
+Wheeler died of heart disease, on December 20, 1917, at the Racquet Club of Philadelphia.